idogut3/20595-DataMining-Discovering-Analyzing-Predicting-Stroke-usingDataScienceShenanigans-ResearchProject/README.md

 >
 > [Explainable artificial intelligence for stroke prediction through comparison of deep learning and machine learning models](https://www.nature.com/articles/s41598-024-82931-5)

-## The main data mining goals of the project are:
+## The main data mining goals of the project:
 1. Accurate prediction of stroke risk:
 Developing a predictive model that can identify various phenomena and trends that "signal" a chance of experiencing a stroke.
 Maximizing the model's precision, accuracy, F1 score while minimizing false positives and false negatives.